 - United States v.
 Mendenhall (1980) – A person is seized only when, by physical force or show of authority, the individual’s freedom of movement is restrained, and because of the surrounding circumstances, a reasonable person would not believe he was free to leave.

 - Torres v.
 Madrid (2021) – A person is seized following the use of physical force with intent to restrain, even if the person manages to escape.
 And finally:

 - Florida v.
 Bostick (1991) – As long as police don’t convey the message that compliance with requests is required, the police contact is a “citizen encounter” that falls outside the Fourth Amendment.
 Freedom to disregard police questioning results in an encounter that does not implicate the 4th Amendment.

-Although the word “arrest” does not appear in the 4th Amendment, understanding their interaction with the amendment is of fundamental importance.
+Although the word “arrest” does not appear in the 4th Amendment, understanding its interaction with the amendment is of fundamental importance.
 An arrest, after all, is a seizure of the person.

 But when does an arrest occur?
 In California v.
 Hodari D. (1991), the Supreme Court of the United States addressed this issue.
 There were two issues in the case, one of which is applicable to our discussion:

 - Has a person who is not under the physical control of a police officer been “seized” under the Fourth Amendment when the officer is chasing that person?